thoughtbot/superglue/docs/react-redux.md

 ## Updating Fragments

-A Fragment is a way for breezy to know that this node in your page is linked across all pages.
+A Fragment is a way for breezy to know that this node on your page is linked across all pages.
 They can only be enabled as an option on partials using [PropsTemplate](props-template.md#partial-fragments)

 For example: